All About Glaucoma in Eye »

-The eye drops increase the drainage of aqueous, which reduces the pressure in the eyes.
+The eye drops increase the drainage of the aqueous, which reduces the pressure in the eyes.
 Examples include latanoprost (Xalatan) and bimatoprost (Lumigan).

 This reduces the amount of fluid produced in the eyes, which also reduces the pressure on the eyes.
 These include timolol (Betimol, Timoptic) and betaxolol (Betoptic).

 These reduce the production of aqueous humor and increase the flow of fluid through the eye.
 Examples include apraclonidine (iopidine) and brimonidine (Alphagan).

 These drugs are rarely used for glaucoma.
 They reduce the production of fluid in your eyes.
 Examples include dorzolamide (Truspot) and brinzolamide (Azopt).

 If the eye pressure is not brought to the desired level by instilling eye drops, your doctor may also recommend oral medicines, usually carbonic anhydrase inhibitors.